rempsyc/starter-academic/content/en/project-news/trudeau/index.md

 slides: example
 ---

 Finalist for the Pierre Elliott Trudeau Foundation Scholarship.
-The Foundation carefully selected 36 finalists out of 102 semi-finalists and 643 applications.
+The Foundation carefully selected 36 finalists out of 102 semi-finalists and 643 applications from across Canada.